Habitat Stewardship Program for species at risk

 - Preference will be given to projects with matching contributions in excess of 1:1 and to projects with higher cash-matching contributions in relation to in-kind contributions.

-- Federal departments, agencies and federal Crown corporations are not eligible to receive HSP funds.
+- Federal departments, federal agencies and federal Crown corporations are not eligible to receive HSP funds.

 Find more grants like this

-Find more grants like the Habitat Stewardship Program (HSP): Species at Risk Stream by joining Instrumentl.
+Find more grants like the Habitat Stewardship Program for species at risk by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.